parallel-rust-cpp/shortcut-comparison/docs/intro.md

         void step(float*, const float*, int);
     }
 ```
-Now, we would like to implement this declaration in Rust so that when we compile the Rust implementation into a library and link it to our C++ application, we could call the Rust function `step` using regular C++ syntax.
+We would like to implement this declaration in Rust so that when we compile the Rust implementation into a library and link it to our C++ application, we could call the Rust function `step` using regular C++ syntax.
 Our function must accept raw pointers, because that's how the C++ application will pass allocated memory to us.
 However, since Rust provides safer primitives, built on top of raw pointers, we would prefer to use these primitives and avoid handling raw pointers where possible.
-Therefore, we implement the algorithm logic in a private function called `_step`, but expose its functionality using a public, thin C wrapper:
+Therefore, we implement the algorithm logic in a private function called `_step` (explained in next chapter) and expose its functionality through a public, thin C wrapper:
 ```rust
     #[no_mangle]
     pub unsafe extern "C" fn step(r_raw: *mut f32, d_raw: *const f32, n: i32) {